toontownretro/documentation/docs/getting_started/setup_player.md

 The output of this is an executable named ``ppremake.exe``, found in ``%PPREMAKE%\built\bin``.

 #### Building DTOOL
-We are now ready to start building the engine, starting with DTOOL.
-This tree contains low-level code that is needed by the rest of the engine and game trees.
+DTOOL is the tree that contains low-level code that is needed by the rest of the engine and game trees.
+Building DTOOL requires for the desired third-party packages to be installed and configured beforehand.

 First, clone the DTOOL repository:
 ```